 But there are cheaper and quicker alternatives to protect your invention - be aware of the advantages and risks of each option before pursuing it.

-Consult an IP professional if in doubt, or more information is needed
+Consult Fireball Patents if in doubt, or more information is needed

 Not the same as doing nothing - the information could be stolen or a competitor could develop it independently and get a Patent of their own.